Dean Schneider

-Dean Schneider (born October 3, 1992, Zurich, Switzerland) is a Swiss former entrepreneur, animal sanctuary founder, wildlife conservationist, and social media personality living in South Africa.
+Dean Schneider (born October 3, 1992) is a Swiss former entrepreneur, animal sanctuary founder, wildlife conservationist, and social media personality living in South Africa.

 Biography

 Dean Schneider was born in Zurich.
-From a young age, Schneider was passionate about nature, drawing inspiration from his idol, Steve Irwin.
+From a young age, he was passionate about nature, drawing inspiration from his idol, Steve Irwin.

 Schneider launched a financial company at age 21 and sold it to dedicate his life to wildlife conservation.
 After selling his business, Schneider moved to South Africa in 2017 and established the Hakuna Mipaka Oasis, an animal sanctuary for rescued wildlife.

 As of October 2024, Schneider has over 11 million followers on Instagram, 10.5 million on TikTok and YouTube alike.